itfanr/ros2-wiki/tf2.md

 ## Receiving transform data

-Now we can check whether it's possible to receive that transform data.
-Start with `tf2_echo`:
+Now we can check whether it's possible to receive that transform data with `tf2_echo`:

     tf2_echo foo bar